 None the less, a vendor-agnostic option is something that almost always comes about in the world of IT, and IPFIX is just the next iteration of what may become the new norm for Flow traffic analysis and collection!
 Thankfully, there's already a wide range of software, from open-source and free to paid enterprise level, that will assist you in performing just that very task – snatching up all the IPFIX data it can find and presenting you with all the wonderful analytics you've come to expect from NetFlow, and more!

-Top IPFIX Flow Analysis, Collection and Monitoring Tools
+Here's the Top IPFIX Flow Analysis, Collection & Monitoring Tools of 2019:

 Grab one of these software packages below and start collecting data from your network devices today.
 Most have free Downloads and are easily installed on Windows systems and some are even compatible on Linux.